0xJuancito/multichain-auditor/README.md

 uint256 auctionDuration = 7200; // Auction duration lasts for one day (5 * 60 * 24 = 7200)
 ```

-💡 Look for harcoded time values dependent on the `block.number` that may only be valid on Mainnet.
+💡 Look for hardcoded time values dependent on the `block.number` that may only be valid on Mainnet.

 ### Block production may not be constant